proyecto26/ProjectX/README.md

 ### Installation 📚

+- FrontEnd:
-Commands used to create the project structure [here](./docs/INSTRUCTIONS_README.md).
+Commands used to create the project structure [here](./docs/frontend/README.md).

 ## Usage